mwunsch/weary/README.md

 	x.foo(:id => "mwunsch", :bar => 123)

 That method would return a Weary::Response object that you could then parse or examine.

+### Parsing the Body

+Once you make your request with the fancy method that Weary created for you, you can do stuff with what it returns...which could be a good reason you're using Weary in the first place.
+Let's look at the above example:

+	x = Foo.new
+	y = x.foo(:id => "mwunsch", :bar => 123).parse
+	y["foos"]["user"]

+Weary parses with Crack.
+If you have some XML or HTML and want to search it with XPath or CSS selectors, you can use Nokogiri magic:

+	x = Foo.new
+	y = x.foo(:id => "mwunsch", :bar => 123)
+	y.search("foos > user")

+If you try to #search a non-XMLesque document, Weary will just throw the selector away and use the #parse method.

 ### Shortcuts